Computer Graphics for Computer Games (Summer 2023/24)

 (Discord)

-GTA V + DOOM 4 renderer dissection Martin Pernica Techniques used in GTA V and DOOM 4 renderers TBD
+GTA V + DOOM 4 renderer dissection Martin Pernica Techniques used in GTA V and DOOM 4 renderers PDF

 Lab 6.
 Mon 28.3.2024 Online DirectX 11 Part 5